johnperry-math/RosettaCode/README.md

 ## Additional info

 My Rosetta Code user page is [here](https://rosettacode.org/wiki/User:Cantanima).
-It contains links to contributions I made with Modula-3.
+It contains links to contributions I made with Modula-3 as well as Ada.